 7. Empire State Building

-New York City produced the first supertall, the Empire State Building, following a boom in high-rise office construction in the late 1920s that added over a dozen 40-50-story towers.
+New York skyscrapers owe a debt to the Empire State Building, which was built following a boom in high-rise office construction in the late 1920s that added over a dozen 40-50-story towers.
 According to the Skyscraper Museum exhibition website, “The Empire State was not a typical tower of 600 to 800 feet: its 86th floor leveled off at 1,050 feet and the tip of its mooring-mast spire reached the altitude of 1,250 feet/381 meters.
 Not only was the Empire State 50 to 25 percent taller than its contemporaries, but it was also more than twice as big in its floor area – 2.1 million square feet. (as measured at the time: now 2.6 million), in contrast with the 900,000 square feet of the Chrysler Building.”

 Next, check out the Top 10 Secrets of the Empire State Building!